Truvada Side Effects Facts

 The most common side effects are temporary and mild, lasting a month or less.
 The most serious long-term side effects of Truvada are kidney and liver problems and bone loss.

-People who suffered these serious side effects filed lawsuits against Gilead Sciences, Inc. Court documents say the drug maker failed to properly warn the public of these risks.
+People who experienced these serious side effects filed lawsuits against Gilead Sciences, Inc., the manufacturer of Truvada.
+Court documents say the drug maker failed to warn the public of these risks properly.

 Common Emtricitabine/Tenofovir Side Effects